 Email fraud today usually consists of two kinds of socially engineered attacks.
 These attacks are either Business Email Compromise (BEC), where the attacker pretends to be you or Email Account Compromise (EAC), where the attacker becomes you—either way, you are a victim.

-These attacks continue to proliferate and cause substantial financial loss for organizations of all sizes.
+These attacks continue to proliferate and cause substantial financial loss for organisations of all sizes.
 The FBI reported losses of almost $1.7B in 2019 alone.
-Organizations are struggling to identify the scope of this growing problem.
+Organisations are struggling to identify the scope of this growing problem.
 A key step in addressing these attacks is understanding them completely.

 What’s the Difference between BEC and EAC?

 Both BEC and EAC attacks target people to steal money, data or confidential information.
 And both are hyper-targeted.
 While they are intertwined there are key difference between these two attack types.

 BEC attacks start with an email from an attacker who poses as someone the victim trusts.
 The impersonator then makes a legitimate business request.
 The request can seem routine, which makes it hard to detect because there's no malicious malware or malicious URLs and attachments.
 Common BEC tactics include domain spoofing, display-name spoofing, and lookalike domains.